 1) Why is this research being done?

-Your doctors have found that you have a lung disease called COVID-19 and/or influenza pneumonia (“flu”).
+Your doctors have found that you have a lung disease called pneumonia, caused by COVID-19, influenza, or other organisms.
 COVID-19 is caused by a type of virus called SARS-CoV-2, or coronavirus for short.
 Influenza pneumonia is caused by a flu virus different to COVID-19.
-About 19 out of 20 patients who get these viruses get better without coming to hospital.
+Other types of pneumonia are typically caused by bacteria that live in the throat (this is usually just called ‘community-acquired pneumonia’).
+Most patients who get these infections get better without coming to hospital.
 Of those who are admitted to hospital, most also get better, but some may need oxygen or mechanical ventilation before they do so.
 However, a few percent do not get better.

-This trial has already shown that low doses of a type of steroid, dexamethasone and other treatments reduce the risk of dying for some patients hospitalised with COVID-19.
-There are several other treatments which may turn out to be helpful (or possibly harmful) when added to the usual standard of care for either COVID-19 or influenza pneumonia.
+This trial has already shown that low doses of a type of steroid, dexamethasone, and other treatments reduce the risk of dying for some patients hospitalised with COVID-19.
+There are several other treatments which may turn out to be helpful (or possibly harmful) when used in the treatment of pneumonia caused by COVID-19, influenza or other organisms.
 This study aims to find out whether any of these additional treatments are helpful.

 2) What is the purpose of this study?

-This study aims to compare several different treatments that may be useful for patients with COVID-19 and/or influenza pneumonia.
+This study aims to compare several different treatments that may be useful for patients with pneumonia.
 Although these treatments show promise, nobody knows if any of them will help patients recover more effectively than the usual standard of care all patients at your hospital will receive.

-The treatments for COVID-19, which may be given in addition to the usual care at your hospital, include a high dose steroid, dexamethasone (if you need help with your breathing), and a synthetic antibody treatment directed against the virus (called sotrovimab).
+The treatments for COVID-19 include a high dose steroid, dexamethasone (if you need help with your breathing), and a synthetic antibody treatment directed against the virus (called sotrovimab).

-The treatments for influenza pneumonia, which may be given on top of your usual care, include two anti-viral treatments, oseltamivir and baloxavir and low-dose dexamethasone.
+The treatments for influenza pneumonia include two anti-viral treatments, oseltamivir and baloxavir, and low-dose dexamethasone.

+The treatment for community-acquired pneumonia is low-dose dexamethasone.

 At present, we don’t know whether any of these will work.
 However, the side-effects are already well-known from other uses and so your doctor will be able to monitor you appropriately.

 3) Who is doing the study?